Springbar Skyliner vs Classic Jack 140 (I Own Both)

 The single-pole structure for both tents eliminates the need for a complicated assembly process, making it a breeze to set up and break down your campsite.
 However, these are not freestanding tents and both require staking down before standing up.

-Springbar skyliner tent laid out on ground and staked to ground
+Springbar Skyliner tent laid out on ground and staked to ground

 Since they are not freestanding tents, the first thing you have to do is stake them down.